 Nationwide, National Estuary Programs are funded through the U.S. Environmental Protection Agency (the EPA).
 The authorizing legislation is Section 320 of the Clean Water Act.
 The Puget Sound NEP receives federal funding from the EPA and strives to leverage federal dollars with those from other sources, ranging from state funding to local volunteer hours.

 - The Puget Sound Partnership is the Washington State entity responsible for the creation and implementation of the federally required Comprehensive Coordinated Management Plan (CCMP) for all nationally designated estuaries under the Clean Water Act.
 In the Puget Sound, the CCMP equivalent is the Puget Sound Action Agenda.

-- The Washington State Departments of Fish and Wildlife, and Natural Resources receives funding to implement the Action Agenda primarily addressing nearshore habitat restoration and protection through subawards to entities pursuing near-term actions to improve habitats.
+- The Washington State Departments of Fish and Wildlife and Natural Resources receive funding to implement the Action Agenda primarily addressing habitat restoration and protection through subawards to entities pursuing near-term actions to improve habitats.